 Whether going for a swim in a pool or a nearby river, it is important to understand how to protect yourself and avoid injuries.
 According to the CDC, drowning is the leading cause of unintentional injury death among children ages 1-4 years old.
 In order to avoid any water related accidents, there are ten rules every swimmer should follow.

 - Don’t play roughly while in the water.

 When swimming outdoors, it is very important to wear sunscreen to avoid sunburn or skin cancer.
 According to the Skin Cancer Foundation, swimmers should apply a Broad Spectrum Water Resistant SPF of 30 or higher 30 minutes before getting in the water.
 Reapply every two hours after swimming or sweating.

 As always, if you are experiencing a medical emergency, call 911 or visit your nearest emergency room.
-For emergencies that are non-life threatening, visit AppUrgent Care or Baker Center Walk-in Clinic.
+For emergencies that are non-life threatening, visit AppFamily Medicine or Baker Center for Primary Care, or Elk River Medical Associates.
 Happy Summer!